Veterans and Mesothelioma

 The filing process goes as follows:

-- 4The VA orders the veteran’s service record and military medical record from the National Personnel Records Center in St. Louis, MO.
+4The VA orders the veteran’s service record and military medical record from the National Personnel Records Center in St. Louis, Missouri.

-- 6The veteran receives a back pay check for the period between his claim submission and approval.
-The veteran then receives a disability check every 1st of the month.
+6The veteran receives a back pay check for the period between his claim submission and approval.
+The veteran then receives a disability check every first of the month.

 VA Benefits & Compensation